microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 You can now work with the vipr-t4-writer solution as usual.
 If you encounter problems, make sure NuGet packages and project references are all up-to-date.

-> Note: We will integrate Vipr via public NuGet packages when these become available.
+Note: We will integrate Vipr via public NuGet packages when these become available.

 For more information on submodules read [this chapter](http://git-scm.com/book/en/v2/Git-Tools-Submodules) from the Git book and search the Web.

+## Using Vipr with this Writer

+1. Build the solution in Visual Studio.
+2. Go to the root of this repo to the `bin\debug` folder.
+3. In that folder, modify `.config\TemplateWriterSettings.json` to specify target language and output folder.
+4. Open a command prompt as administrator in the same folder and run `vipr.exe <path-to-metdata> --reader="T4TemplateWriter"`.

 ## License